apache/apisix/doc/plugins.md

 ```

 Note: if you disable a plugin which has been configured as part of your rule (in the `plugins` field of `route`, etc.),
-the execution of it will be skipped.
+the its execution will be skipped.

 ### Hot reload in stand-alone mode